rails/rails/guides/source/asset_pipeline.md

 How to Use the Asset Pipeline
 -----------------------------

 In previous versions of Rails, all assets were located in subdirectories of `public` such as `images`, `javascripts` and `stylesheets`.
 With the asset pipeline, the preferred location for these assets is now the `app/assets` directory.
-Files in this directory are served by the Sprockets middleware included in the sprockets gem.
+Files in this directory are served by the Sprockets middleware included in the `sprockets-rails` gem.

 Assets can still be placed in the `public` hierarchy.
 Any assets under `public` will be served as static files by the application or web server.
 You should use `app/assets` for files that must undergo some pre-processing before they are served.